pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README.md

 VITE_API_URL=http://localhost:3003
 ```

-(or whatever port your bookmarks API is on)
+(or whichever port your bookmarks API is on)

 - Start your React app